-- 1. A district (or the Executive Officer or his or her delegate) identifies questionable data. - 2.
+- 1. A district (or the executive officer) identifies questionable data. - 2.
 If a known exceptional event has occurred, the district gathers relevant data to document the occurrence. - 3.
 If an exceptional event is only suspected, the district investigates available data for the possible event. - 4.
-The district submits to the Executive Officer or his or her delegate a request for identifying the data as affected by an exceptional event and also provides supporting documentation. - 5.
-If the Executive Officer or his or her delegate concurs with the district, he or she will identify the data as affected by an exceptional event. - 6.
+The district submits to the executive officer a request for identifying the data as affected by an exceptional event and also provides supporting documentation.

+- 5. If the executive officer concurs with the district, he/she will identify the data as affected by an exceptional event. - 6.
 If the district's request for identifying data as affected by an exceptional event cannot be supported, the district will be notified of the reasons.
-The Executive Officer or his or her delegate will consider any additional data to support the request, but in the absence of any new evidence, will disapprove the request.
+The executive officer will consider any additional data to support the request, but in the absence of any new evidence, will disapprove the request.